danieleteti/delphimvcframework/README.md

 ## Trainings, consultancy or custom development service
 As you know, good support on open source software is a must for professional users.
 If you need trainings, consultancy or custom developments on DelphiMVCFramework, send an email to *dmvcframework at bittime dot it*.
-Alternatively you can send a request using the [contacts forms](http://www.bittimeprofessionals.it/contatti) on [bittimeprofesionals website](http://www.bittimeprofesionals.it). bit Time Professionals is the company behind DelphiMVCFramework, al the main developers works there.
+Alternatively you can send a request using the [contacts forms](http://www.bittimeprofessionals.it/contatti) on [bittimeprofessionals website](http://www.bittimeprofessionals.it). bit Time Professionals is the company behind DelphiMVCFramework, al the main developers works there.

 ## Sub Projects